philosophydan/philosophydan.github.io/research.md

 Before returning to academia in 2024, my research focused more squarely on **epistemology** and **social philosophy**.
 I've written extensively on what we should believe, information flow and control in groups, and the meaning and effects of **diversity** and **polarization**.
 Much of this work is done with the [Computational Social Philosophy Lab](/CSPL/), an interdisciplinary research group that uses agent-based models to investigate questions in social epistemology, political philosophy, and philosophy of science.

 The publications below give a snapshot of my research, but they may not be complete or fully up to date.
-For a full list of publications with complete citation details, please see my [CV](/cv/).
+For a full list of publications, see my [CV](/cv/).

 ---